isc-projects/kea/doc/examples/template-ha-mt-tls/info.md

 Possible Extensions
 ~~~~~~~~~~~~~~~~~~~

-The proposed configuration is somewhat basic, but functional.
+This sample configuration is basic but functional.
 Once it is set up and running, administrators
 may wish to consider the following changes:

-- if using a database, configuring TLS for the database backend (either for lease, host, configuration backend or forensic logging)
+- If using a database, it is also possible to configure TLS for the database backend (for
+  lease, host, configuration backend, or forensic logging).
+See :ref:`database-connectivity`
-  is also possible.
-See :ref:`database-connectivity` for more information.
+  for more information.